 You’re not the only one.

-I’ve been reading about other women who say it’s taken years to call themselves homemakers and not cringe at the thought of it.
+Many women say it’s taken years to call themselves homemakers and not cringe at the thought of it.
 Some just don’t feel qualified, others just aren’t ready to be associated with that term.

 Stay at Home Mom or Homemaker?

 For many, being a stay-at-home mom is a temporary thing until children get into school, then mom goes back to work.
 It’s more of a hiccup in a woman’s career.
-Stay-at-home mom = temporary condition.
 It’s considered a short-term stint until mom can get back to what she feels is the best use of her time… her outside job.
 This is what is culturally acceptable.
 And this is why it’s often much easier to admit to others.

 When you look at the average definition of a homemaker according to the world today, she is described as someone who stays home all day (when she’s not running errands) cooking, cleaning, organizing, paying bills, changing diapers, etc.

 To many more people however, a homemaker is (brace yourself) more often described as an incompetent, delusional, permanently unemployed lazy woman who sits around the house all day, contributing nothing to society.